Seven Ideas for a Kitchen Island

 I am going to try to answer the most commonly asked questions here.

-• Where did you buy your island?
-Our island was made by our cabinet maker when we remodeled our kitchen in 2000.
+- Where did you buy your island?
+Our cabinet maker made our island when we remodeled our kitchen in 2000.
 It’s one of a kind, although I know quite a few of my readers have used our white kitchen island as an inspiration for theirs!

-• What are the dimensions of your island?
-The island is 3′ wide by 6′ long.
-It is 38″ tall.
-But please note, that I made sure all of our cabinets and the island were 2″ higher than the standard because we are such a tall family.
+- What are the dimensions of your island?
+It is 3′ wide by 6′ long and 38″ tall.
+Please note that I made sure all of our cabinets and the island were 2″ higher than the standard because we are such a tall family.
+Why?
+Because I am 5’11” tall.

-• What color is your island?
-The kitchen island is painted with our cabinet and trim color, Dunn Edwards Swiss Coffee.
+- What color is your island?
+The kitchen island is painted with Dunn Edwards Swiss Coffee, the color of our cabinets and trim.

 A Farmhouse Kitchen Island

 Our white kitchen island is also a farmhouse kitchen island.
-The shaker cabinet style and the “furniture style” legs are perfect in a farmhouse kitchen.
+Its shaker cabinet and “furniture-style” legs are perfect for this kitchen style.

 The island in our Waco home is also a farmhouse kitchen island.
-But it was not made, it’s a vintage piece I found at an antique sale (Roundtop in Texas).
-I bought the island for $300 so it was so much less expensive than having one made.
-There was a dark newer wood piece that was flush around the edges, so I bought a standard-sized butcher block top at a hardware store and attached it to the top.
+But it was not made; I found a vintage piece at an antique sale (Roundtop in Texas).
+I bought the island for $300, so it was much less expensive than having one made.
+It had a dark, newer wood piece on top that was flush around the edges, so I replaced it with a standard-sized butcher block top at a hardware store and attached it to the top.
 As you can see, the butcher block size worked perfectly to add seating on one side.

-The “island” used to be a counter from a general store and these can be found at many vintage and antique shows.
-I highly encourage you to look for a vintage piece as the cost can be very doable.
+The “island” used to be a counter from a general store.
+These can be found at many vintage and antique shows.
+I highly encourage you to look for a vintage piece, as the cost can be very affordable.

 A Quartz Topped Kitchen Island

-This is our kitchen island at the beach house and I love it.
-There is no doubt that quartz counters are more durable and resistant to scratches, cracks, and chips than marble and butcherblock.
+This is our kitchen island at the beach house, and I love it.
+Quartz counters are undoubtedly more durable and resistant to scratches, cracks, and chips than marble and butcherblock.
 Most quartz also resists water damage, heat, stains, cracks, mold, and bacteria, but check with the brands you are considering about heat.

-Ours is called Eurostone Calcutta Gold and is designed after stunning Italian marble with a combination of thin grey and gold veining throughout.
+Ours is called Eurostone Calcutta Gold and is designed after stunning Italian marble, combining thin grey and gold veining.

 You can learn more about this quartz and order it from Mission Tile West Kitchen and Bath.
-Mission Tile West is local, owned by friends of mine, they have impeccable service, and great prices.
+Mission Tile West is local and owned by friends of mine.
+They have impeccable service and great prices.

 A Butcher Block Kitchen Island